outdreamer/build-a-cure-1/docs/to_do.md

     - type :: combination (combination of attributes)
     - priority :: direction (intent direction)
     - function :: filter order (functions as an order of filters)
-    - etc for the other interfaces (pattern, change (and change sub-interfaces like variance/potential/attribute interface), conceptual, structural (information, limit, metric, boundary))
+    - etc for the other interfaces - which have sub-interfaces created with transforms of the original interface:
+      - rule: pattern, function
+      - change: change sub-interfaces like variance/potential/attribute interface
+      - conceptual: problem, question, abstraction
+      - structural: symmetry, shape, similarity, information, limit, metric, boundary
+    - do these transforms have patterns in common?

     - the combination, direction & filter order interfaces hold more variance than their specific implementations in the semantic interface nexus
     - this implies there are other interface nexuses using those core interfaces